bradcfisher/finch4alice/index.md

 #### Building the Jar file only

-If Alice 3 is installed in the default location, executing the following command from within the project folder will build the Jar file.
+If Alice 3 is installed in the default location, executing the following command from within the project folder will build the Finch 4 Alice extension Jar file.

 ```
 ./gradlew jar